adamklingbaum/betrothed-server/README.md

 Updates an event

-- Multiple fields may be updated at a time
+- Multiple fields may be updated in one request

 #### Path parameters